AhmedBadary/AhmedBadary.github.io/content/research/dl/theory/learning_problem_caltech.md

     We usually can do without the first two.
 But the third condition we __CANNOT__ do without.
     The Theory of Learning only depends on the data.

     > "We have to have data.
 We are learning from data.
 So if someone knocks on my door with an interesting machine learning application, and they tell me how exciting it is, and how great the application would be, and how much money they would make, the first question I ask, __'what data do you have?'__.
 If you have data, we are in business.
-If you don't, you are _out of luck_." - Prof. NG
+If you don't, you are _out of luck_." - Prof. Ng

 2. **The ML Approach to Problem Solving:**{: style="color: SteelBlue"}{: .bodyContents1 #bodyContents12}